pecio/base-cluster/roles/base-cluster/README.md

 --------------
 All variables are optional

-* timezone: Timezone for servers
+* timezone: Timezone for servers, will not configure if unset.
-* pacemaker_name: Name of the cluster to create, defaults to "CentOSCluster"
+* pacemaker_name: Name of the cluster to create, defaults to "CentOSCluster".
 * pacemaker_password: password for the `hacluster` account, used for authenticating Pacemaker daemon.
 * sbd_devices: list of block device paths to be used for Storage Based Death (at